-S/N KEY STAKEHOLDER ENGAGEMENT CHANNEL 1 Customers Customers can send their feedback by contacting us at aoodland@goodlandgroup.com.sg .
-2 Community We welcome feedback on minimising the social and environmental impacts to the communities in which we operate by contacting us at goodland@goodlandgroup.com.sa .
-The Group participates in philanthropic activities through its Corporate Social Responsibility efforts.
+S/N KEY STAKEHOLDER ENGAGEMENT CHANNEL 1 Customers Customers can send their feedback by contacting us at goodland@goodlandgroup.com.sg .
+2 Community We welcome feedback on minimising the social and environmental impacts to the communities in which we operate by contacting us at goodland@goodlandgroup.com.sg .
+The Group participates in philanthropic activities through its Corporate Social Responsibility efforts, when opportunities arise.
 3 Employees Senior management regularly communicates with employees for effective flow of information and alignment of business goals, including emails, staff meetings, induction programmes and annual staff evaluation sessions, whereby employees can pose questions in person.
 4 Regulators Channels for information exchange between regulators and the Group on proposed regulatory changes that impact on the Group's business are widely available, including helpdesks, email and websites.
 5 Investors The Group conveys timely, full and credible information to shareholders through announcements on SGXNET, the Group's website goodlandgroup.listedcompany.com, investor relations email account goodland@goodlandgroup.com.sg, annual general meetings, extraordinary general meetings (where necessary), annual reports and other channels such as business publications.
+6 Consultants Consultants, such as architects, structural engineers and mechanical and electrical engineers, help ensure that sound preparations are made for upcoming projects and that contractors complete the project within budget.
+They provide cost estimates, draw budgets, select contractors, administer construction contracts, and resolve differences between contractors and project owners.

-6 Suppliers The Group works closely with suppliers to ensure smooth delivery of products.
+7 Suppliers The Group works closely with suppliers to ensure smooth delivery of products.
 In general, new suppliers are screened in accordance with the purchasing policies and existing suppliers are assessed by respective work teams based on specified criteria.
-Feedback is also provided by the procurement teams to suppliers to ensure standards of products or services delivered by suppliers.
+Feedback is also provided by the procurement teams to suppliers to ensure standards of products or services delivered by suppliers. ------------- ---

-6. SHAREHOLDER CONCERNS
+6. STAKEHOLDER CONCERNS

-S/N KEY STAKEHOLDER KEY CONCERN 1 Customers Quality of the product Workmanship and defect rectification Pricing of the product On time completion 2 Community Clean and safe construction area Noise, vibration and air pollution management Environment and waste management 3 Employees Safe working environment Work life balance Training opportunities Job security Career enhancement 4 Regulators Compliance to relevant law and regulation Attention to concerns arise from authorities.
-5 Investors Dividend distribution Financial performance Risk management
+S/N KEY STAKEHOLDER KEY CONCERN

+1 Customers - Quality of the product

+Workmanship and defect rectification

+- Pricing of the product

+- On time completion

+2 Community - Clean and safe construction area

+Noise, vibration and air pollution management

+- Environment and waste management

+3 Employees - Safe working environment

+- Work life balance

+- Training opportunities

+- Job security

+- Career enhancement

+4 Regulators Compliance to relevant law and regulation

+Attention to concerns arise from authorities.

+5 Investors - Dividend distribution

+- Financial performance

+- Risk management